rushabhjhaveri/Notes/Technology/AWS/Certified_Solutions_Architect_Associate/IAM.md

 * New users are assigned _Access Key ID_ and _Secret Access Keys_ when first created
 * These are NOT the same as a password - access key ID and secret access key cannot be used to login to the console - however, they can be used to access AWS via API's and command line interface
 * You only get to view these once - if lost, they will need to be regenerated, so save them in a secure location

+## S3 101 ##

+## S3 - The Basics ##

+S3 - Simple Storage Service

+Provides developers and IT teams with secure, durable, highly-scalable object storage

+S3 is easy to use, has a simple web interface to store and retrieve any amount of data from anywhere on the web

+Essentially, S3 is a safe place to store files

+Object-based storage

+Data is spread across multiple devices and facilities